YureOliveiradeAguiar/Segmented-Control-UI-Component/README.md

     (valueChanged)="selectedOption = $event"
 />
 ```
-The <strong>segmented-control (reactive forms)</strong> is the adapted version for reactive form.<br>The other version is ideal for filters, view toggles and such.
+The <strong>segmented-control (reactive forms)</strong> is the adapted version for reactive form made with CVA.<br>
+The other version is ideal for filters, view toggles and such.

 <strong>Example inputs</strong><br>
 ```html